italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

     - `[OID.IDA.
 Section 5.1.1.2] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html#section-5.1.1.2>`_

 .. warning::
-  Note that the sub-claims of the **evidence** parameter are not selectively disclosable separately, thus, for example, the User cannot give only the *record type* without disclosure the *record source* (organization name, identifier and country).
+  Note that the sub-claims of the **evidence** parameter are not selectively disclosable separately, thus, for example, the User cannot give only the *record type* without the disclosure of the *record source* value (organization name, identifier and country).

 PID Claims field
 ----------------